flashbots/mev-research/FRPs/proposal-fhe-and-mev.md

 ### 2.3 MDPs in Blockchain Adversarial Modeling

-MDPs have been previously used to model economic attacks (e.g., RANDAO manipulation).
+MDPs have been previously used to model economic attacks (e.g., RANDAO manipulation) [1].
 In these settings, each state corresponds to observable blockchain parameters; actions correspond to the choice of attack parameters; and the Bellman optimality equation provides the attacker's optimal strategy over time.
-This framework is well-suited to model probabilistic MEV extraction when attackers face uncertainty about encrypted user trades.
+The MDP framework is well-suited to model probabilistic MEV extraction when attackers face uncertainty about encrypted user trades.

 ## 3. Motivation